I’m moving home for a new contract – can I claim relocation expenses?

 Working as a contractor often comes with a requirement to attend the offices of the client you’re working for.
-This can mean a fair amount of travel for some, but if a highly desirable contract comes up for grabs in another part of the UK, it can be the case that a limited company owner feels the need to move home permanently.
+This can involve a fair amount of travel.
+If a highly desirable contract comes up in another part of the UK, a limited company owner may even feel the need to move home permanently.

 In this guide, Joanne Harris, Technical Commercial Manager at Nixon Williams, shares her expertise on claiming relocation expenses when moving home for a new contract.